For many startups, there may be a time when you need to raise some capital to help grow your business.

 However, an investor usually invests in a startup to get a decent return.
 And this expectation is reasonable given the risk that they’re taking.

 And so, to protect themselves from this, most investors will insist on a valuation cap.

-If the Series A valuation is higher than the cap, the investor gets to convert their investment into equity under more favourable terms.
+This means that if the valuation of your equity round is higher than the cap, the investor gets to convert their investment into equity under more favourable terms.

 What To Take Away…

 Thinking about the capital raising options for your new business is important.